Andy J. Wills

 At this point, your file (e.g. ‘instructions.txt’) is ready to be added to github, but it has not yet been added.
 To do this, we’d click the green up arrow (known as ‘pushing’ to the repository).
 However, first we need to make sure that we have the latest version of the github repository.
 This is really important, because you have shared the repository with others, who may have made changes.
 To get these changes, you click the blue down arrow (known as ‘pulling’ from the repository).
 So, the steps are:

-Pull from the repository: Click the blue arrow, enter your username and password if requested, click ‘close’.
+Pull from the repository: Click the blue arrow, enter your username and PAT (not password, PAT), click ‘close’.

-Push to the repository: Click the green arrow, enter your username and password if requested, click ‘Close’.
+Push to the repository: Click the green arrow, enter your username and PAT (not password, PAT), click ‘Close’.

 Finally, and we wouldn’t normally bother with this, but as this is your first commit to the repository, go to the github website and check that your folder and file are showing up there.
 You should be able to click through to find and read your file.